 The General Fund is the operating fund of the Transportation Authority.
-The fund balance reached \$575.1 million at June 30, 2021, an increase of \$168.7 million or 41.5% from June 30, 2020.
-The increase was mainly due to the bond proceeds of \$100.0 million from the 2020 Series A and B Subordinate Sales Tax Revenue Bonds and an increase of project reimbursement of \$118.2 million, partially offset by increases in project expenses.
-The total fund balance at June 30, 2021 is restricted for debt service, Measure A and Measure W projects and is available for spending at the discretion of the Transportation Authority's Board of Directors in accordance with the Transportation Expenditure Plan.
+The fund balance reached \$648.8 million at June 30, 2022, an increase of \$73.7 million or 12.8% from June 30, 2021.
+The increase was mainly due to more sales tax revenues received than the program had expenditures.
+The total fund balance at June 30, 2022 is restricted for debt service and Measure A and W projects, and is available for spending at the discretion of the Transportation Authority's Board of Directors in accordance with the Measure A Transportation Expenditure Plan and Measure W Congestion Relief Plan.
 Since the Transportation Authority principally passes funding through to other organizations, the most accurate indicator of the Transportation Authority's ability to meet its current and future obligations is a comparison of its fund balance to its future commitments.
-At June 30, 2021, the estimated cost to complete on-going projects is \$158.3 million or 27.5% of total fund balance.
+At June 30, 2022, the estimated cost to complete on-going projects is \$260.9 million or 40.2% of total fund balance.